rmarable/ParallelClusterMaker/README.md

 ## FSx for Lustre (FSxL) Support

-FSx for Lustre (FSxL) can be leveraged for scratch space on a ParallelCluster stack by setting `--enable_fsx=true.`  All cluster instances will mount the FSxL file system at /fsx.
+FSx for Lustre (FSxL) can be leveraged for scratch space on a ParallelCluster stack by setting `--enable_fsx=true.`  All cluster instances will mount the resulting FSxL file system at /fsx.

 The **minimum** permitted file system size is 3600 GB (or 3.6 TB).
 This is the current default.
 Larger file systems can be built by setting `--fsx_size` to the desired value in **increments of 3600 GB.**  The build process will abort if presented with an incorrect value for fsx_size.

-FSxL on Ubuntu is not currently supported by ParallelCluster.
-A theoretical workaround would be provide a custom Ubuntu AMI containing all of the required Lustre kernel drivers to ParallelClusterMaker with the `--custom_api argument.`  This functionlity may be provided in a future release.
+FSxL on Ubuntu is not currently supported by ParallelClusterMaker.

 ParallelClusterMaker also supports hydration and dehyration of Lustre file systems using pre-existing S3 buckets as outlined in the AWS public documentation:

 https://docs.aws.amazon.com/fsx/latest/LustreGuide/fsx-data-repositories.html

-Please note that the automatic dehydration at cluster deletion is not supported.
+Please note that automatic Lustre dehydration at the time of the cluster's deletion is not supported.
 This feature may be provided in a future release.

 The FSx chunk size, import and export paths, and bucket names can all be configured through ParallelClusterMaker switches.
 In the example below, a cluster called "louievega" will hydrate its 7.2 TB Lustre file system from s3://s3DataImportBucket and dehydrate to s3://s3DataExportBucket, using a chunk size of 5 GB: